- Singer Lady Gaga will star in her first movie, “A Star Is Born,” which premieres Oct. 5.

 The movie is already getting high praise for both Gaga’s movie acting debut and Cooper’s directorial debut.
 Critics are suggesting that the movie could earn awards, and Gaga’s first single off the movie’s soundtrack will likely add to her lucrative list of hits.

-Whatever she does, Gaga has many “Million Reasons” to celebrate — most of which come with dollar signs.
-Here’s a look at the international superstar’s wealth from the start of her career to today.
+Whatever she does, Gaga has a “Million Reasons” to celebrate like a star — most of which come with dollar signs.
+Here’s a look at Lady Gaga’s net worth from the start of her career to today.

-In 2008, up-and-coming artist Lady Gaga — Stefani Joanne Angelina Germanotta — scored a songwriting gig for an Interscope Records imprint.
-The same year saw the rising star lend her powerhouse vocals to New Kids on the Block for the boy band’s comeback album.
+In 2007, up-and-coming artist Lady Gaga — Stefani Joanne Angelina Germanotta — scored a songwriting gig for an Interscope Records imprint.
+The same year, the rising star lent her powerhouse vocals to New Kids on the Block for the boy band’s comeback album.
 Although Def Jam Records dropped Gaga during this time, she was soon snapped up by R&B singer Akon for his Kon Live Distribution label.

-In 2015, two Lady Gaga songs — “Just Dance” and “Poker Face” — passed the seven million download mark, making her the only artist to have two songs reach this level.
+She paired up with Tony Bennett in 2014 for the jazz album “Cheek to Cheek,” which sold less than a million copies, according to the Recording Industry Association of America.
+In 2015, two Lady Gaga songs — “Just Dance” and “Poker Face” — passed the 7 million download mark, making her the only artist to have two songs reach this level, according to Billboard.
 Her other top hits include: